nshutinicolas/nshutinicolas/README.md

 - 👋 Hi, I’m @nshutinicolas
-- 👀 I’m interested in coding
+- 👀 I’m so much in Swift
+- 💻 My strongest possession
 - 🌱 I’m currently learning how to live the best life as a programmer
 - 💞️ I’m looking to collaborate on any project
 - 📫 How to reach me through twitter [@ibirorimurwanda](https://twitter.com/ibirorimurwanda)